 Fig. 6 Principal component analysis (PCA) of the measured response of plant and rhizosphere soil parameters as affected by N forms (–Si) (a), and by N forms and Si supply (+/–Si) (b).
 The share of the total variance represented by each axis is parenthesized; treatment centroids are denoted by crosses.
 The angles and lengths of the radiating lines indicate the direction and strength of relationships of the measured parameters with ordination scores.
+One statistically significant PC axis represents 64.5% of the total variance (a); two statistically significant PC axes represent 68.8% of the total variance (b).
 Control (–N), triangle (green); +NH4 treatment, circle (red); +NO3 treatment, square (blue).
 Open symbols, –Si; filled symbols, +Si.

 The multivariate correlations in the experimental data are visualized in Fig. 6.
 Nitrogen nutrition per se (without Si supply) was responsible for about 65% of the total variation in –Si trials (Fig. 6a).
 Clearly, the addition of NH4+ increased leaf Si concentrations and the rhizosphere-soil mobile Si fraction, enhanced plant growth (as shoot dry biomass) and increased the leaf concentrations of N and Mn, while it decreased soil pH, rhizosphere-soil adsorbed and phytogenic fractions of Si, and leaf P concentration.
 Both N and Si nutrition accounted for about 69% of the variability among the measured plant and soil parameters (Fig. 6b).
 The effects of N forms are summarized along the PC axis 1, while the second PC axis separates –Si from + Si treatments.